elastic/Example-Watches/README.md

 * Port Scan - A watch which aims to detect and alert if a server established a high number of connections to a destination across a large number of ports.
 * Social Media Trending - A watch which alerts if a social media topic/tag begins to show increase activity
 * Unexpected Account Activity - A watch which aims detect and to alert if a user is created in Active Directory/LDAP and subsequently deleted within N mins.
+* New Process Started - A watch which aims to detect if a process is started on a server for the first time.
+* New User-Server Communication - A watch which aims to detect if a user logs onto a server for the first time within the current time period.